 Studies are beginning to show that dietary cholesterol may actually play a much smaller role in raising your blood cholesterol levels than previously thought.
 More research is currently being conducted in this area of interest however.

+Cholesterol is commonly assessed through a blood test called a lipid panel.
 Normal and abnormal levels can vary based on gender, age and weight.
 In general, cholesterol levels naturally increase with age and tend to be higher in males.

 It can be measured in 5 ways via blood tests: